The Sandbaggers: Locations

+Art

 In series one and two, the large painting that hangs in Greenley's office is "The Charge of the Light Brigade" by Robert Alexander Hillingford.
-When Gibbs becomes "C" in series three, it is replaced by an unidentified naval painting.
+When Gibbs becomes "C" in series three, it is replaced by a painting of the Battle of Cape St. Vincent.
 The painting in Wellingham's office is "Northumberland House, Charing Cross," by John Paul.
+The painting in Peel's office is an unnamed wooded landscape.
+In Burnside's office is an unnamed cavalry painting.